 Measure Code: RS-HVC-TUNE-V03-160601

+Review Deadline: 1/1/2021

 Programmable Thermostats

 Description

 This measure characterizes the household energy savings from the installation of a new or reprogramming of an existing Programmable Thermostat for reduced heating energy consumption through temperature set-back during unoccupied or reduced demand times.
 Because a literature review was not conclusive in providing a defensible source of prescriptive cooling savings from programmable thermostats, cooling savings from programmable thermostats are assumed to be zero for this version of the measure.
 It is not appropriate to assume a similar pattern of savings from setting a thermostat down during the heating season and up during the cooling season.
 Note that the EPA’s EnergyStar program is developing a new specification for this project category, and if/when evaluation results demonstrate consistent cooling savings, subsequent versions of this measure will revisit this assumption.
 Energy savings are applicable at the household level; all thermostats controlling household heat should be programmable and installation of multiple programmable thermostats per home does not accrue additional savings.